 Canadian Prime Minister Justin Trudeau agrees: “Right now it’s more important than ever that Canadians have access to the latest news and information.”
 As does the World Health Organization.
 Health information systems comprise one of the World Health Organization’s six essential building blocks of an effective health system.

 First, there is the population-level and epidemiologic data.
-Where are the COVID19 cases thus far?
+Where are the COVID-19 cases thus far?
 How many tests are positive?
 How frequently do those positive cases require hospitalization or critical care?
 What is the true case fatality rate?
 These numbers from China, South Korea, Singapore, and Italy, among others, inform epidemiological models, and have the potential to influence key decisions here in the US or in other countries preparing their own response.

 Then, there are the basics of the disease itself.
-Never previously documented in humans, this is hard to come by.
+Never previously documented in humans, such information is hard to come by.
 How long is the incubation period?
 How does it spread?
 How, if at all, is this transmitted between humans?
 What protective equipment is essential for frontline health workers?
 What symptoms does it cause, and thus, what’s the case definition?
 The critical answers to these ensure patients and their health workers can identify cases, isolate them if necessary, and prevent the spread throughout a community.

 Finally, beyond collecting the above information there is the communication of that information, plus general public health practices to be followed, to a public of varying levels of health literacy.
 These messages are delivered by the president, governors, mayors, leaders of federal health agencies, and state and county public health officials, and they are conveyed through multiple channels including television and social media.
 There has never been a more fruitful nor anxiety-provoking time to be on Twitter.